Your news source for Ellis Island

 Reporters may email the park's Public Affairs Officer, Jerry Willis, with requests for media access to Statue of Liberty National Monument at firstname.lastname@example.org.
 Reporters on deadline may call 646-356-2105.

 Ellis Island is open on a limited basis following the destruction caused by Hurricane Sandy.
 More information is available on the Plan Your Visit page.

 Free photos, "b-roll" of Liberty Island and the inside of the Statue

 Statue of Liberty National Monument offers still photographs and moving images of the park and the Statue for use by media organizations and individuals.
 All photos and movie clips are taken by park staff and volunteers and are not covered by copyright; they may be used by anyone, free of charge.
 We ask that you credit National Park Service (or, for international media, U.S. National Park Service) when you use them.
 Files include the interior of the Statue, high resolution images of the Statue and photos of the park before and after Hurricane Sandy, including the park's recovery.

-In addition to the Statue of Liberty and Ellis Island Immigration Museum, New York Harbor is home to several national parks, including Gateway National Recreation Area and Federal Hall National Monument.
+In addition to the Statue of Liberty and Ellis Island National Immigration Museum, New York Harbor is home to several other National Parks, including Gateway National Recreation Area and Federal Hall National Monument.
 News from National Parks of New York Harbor can be found in their virtual news room or on their website at www.nps.gov/npnh.